royalfig/State-of-the-Meeting-2019/docs/acknowledgments/README.md

 ---
 image: /meta.jpg
+tags:
+  [
+    "history of science",
-tags: ['history of science','history of science society','thanks','Acknowledgments']
+    "history of science society",
+    "thanks",
+    "Acknowledgments",
+  ]
-description: 'Acknowledgments for the History of Science Society 2019 annual meeting'
+description: "Acknowledgments for the History of Science Society 2019 annual meeting"
 ---

 # 🌷 Acknowledgments

 The History of Science Society&apos;s annual meeting takes a village and then some.